 About the Study

-This study looked at how many people were dying from obesity-related conditions in the United States.
+This study examined how many people died from morbidities associated with obesity in the United States.
 It’s found that 1 in every five deaths was related to obesity, which is a staggering number.
-Dr. Feiz noted that he has seen how positive of an impact weight loss surgery can have on the individual and their family, as they move forward with their new healthy lifestyle, lose weight, encourage loved ones to follow in their footsteps, and even save their lives.
+Dr. Feiz noted that he has seen how positive of an impact weight loss surgery can have on the individual and their family as they move forward with their new healthy lifestyle, lose weight, encourage loved ones to follow in their footsteps, and even save their lives.

 Additional Research Information